Last updated on February 23rd, 2024 at 01:26 am

 But when you’re spending all that time making those connections and creating the best content you possibly can, you show up to friends’ parties a little less often.
 Your tweets are a little less random, with more of them promoting your blog or events you’re hosting.

 But there’s no manual to social media.
-There’s no guidebook showing us how to go viral and make millions from our content.
+No guidebook shows us how to go viral and make millions from our content.
 But we still try, clinging to the hope that we’ll somehow break apart from the pack—while still making it up as we go.
-Many of us have mastered how we use social media and how we package our messages, but that’s not enough.
+Many of us have mastered how we use social media and package our messages, but that’s not enough.
 In Toronto, everyone wants to be the best.
-We all want to be different from everyone else and excel beyond our peers.
+We all want to be different and excel beyond our peers.
 But is it our ambition that killed the social in social media?

 It takes two to tango, though.
 While the tool’s changed and its legitimacy makes it a lot different from it was when we first crossed paths, the people who use the tool have changed too.
 We’re all a little older, a little wiser and a little harder from the years we’ve spent on social media.
 Social media’s like everything you’d experience in a regular life amplified—but you can only keep the pace for so long; life reveals your path sooner or later.
 I chose to get married and have kids—I see Tiff and Val are hot on my heels (for the marriage part, anyway).
 People like Christine Estima, Anne and Jorge up and left the city.

-Or there’re things that mark us and make us a little less social.
+Or some things mark us and make us a little less social.
 Christine Pantazis recently lost her grandmother.
 Chris Vollick lost his mom.
-We’re reminded again and again that social media isn’t everything and that we need to strike a balance between all the facets of our lives and not just gravitate to one just because we like it better.
+We’re repeatedly reminded that social media isn’t everything and that we need to strike a balance between all the facets of our lives and not just gravitate to one just because we like it better.

-And in several cases, when a tool founds your relationship and you stop using the tool like you used to—something else steps in to fill that void, and it’s usually not the company you’ve kept online.
+And in several cases, when a tool founds your relationship and you stop using it like you used to—something else steps in to fill that void, and it’s usually not the company you’ve kept online.

 Did our real-life commitments kill the social in social media?